 Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
 For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.alt.
-It is RECOMMENDED that users register their usage of this string with the IANA in Registry TBD, but users are not required to do so.
-This is intended to help prevent collisions, but uniqueness is NOT guaranteed.

 As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Unfortunately simply saying that "something should not happen" doesn't actually stop it from happening, so we need some rules to deal.
+Unfortunately simply saying that "something should not happen" doesn't actually stop it from happening, so we need some rules to guide implementors and operators.
 The ALT TLD is delegated to "new style" AS112 servers, and so recursive and stub resolvers will get NXDOMAIN for all queries.

-- 1. Iterative resolvers SHOULD follow the advice in [RFC6303], Section 3. - The ALT TLD is delegated to "new style" AS112 nameservers ([I-D.ietf-dnsop-as112-dname]), which will return NXDOMAIN for all queries.
+Iterative resolvers SHOULD follow the advice in [RFC6303], Section 3.
+2. The ALT TLD is delegated to "new style" AS112 nameservers ([RFC7535]), which will return NXDOMAIN for all queries.